 Tell your friends and family your leaving date I’m sure your F&F already know you’re going on a trip but once you’ve booked your ticket, let them know your firm leaving date.
 That way people can arrange farewell drinks, coffees and lunches before you scoot off.

-Backpacking Checklist: 3 weeks to Go
+3 weeks to Go

 Buy your travel kit – whether you’re just after a secondhand backpack on eBay or you’re buying your whole kit list from scratch, give yourself plenty of time for shopping.
 I usually go and see big items (backpacks) in person then search the web for the best price.
-With time for delivery and returns if something goes wrong, ticking this off your backpacking checklist early will save you some stress down the line.
+With time for delivery and returns if something goes wrong, ticking this off your list early will save you some stress down the line.

 After years of last-minute purchases as I remember items I need to take with me (or can’t find that damn charging cable I swore I had), I now have an Amazon Prime membership.
 With next day delivery, I tend to make up a lot of the cost.
 Add in those ‘oops, forgot mum’s birthday’ last minute gift orders while you’re away and this is one of the few subscriptions I maintain while I travel)